duleorlovic/tips/index.md

 * find and remove files
     find . -type f -name "FILE-TO-FIND" -exec rm -f {} \;
-* test the speed, download: `curl -o /dev/null http://speedtest.qsc.de/1GB.qsc`, crate big files `fallocate -l 1G gentoo_root.img` and use scp to test upload link.
+* test the speed, download: `curl -o /dev/null http://speedtest.qsc.de/1GB.qsc`, crate big files `fallocate -l 1G gentoo_root.img` and use scp to test upload link
+* you can put any shell (vim, rails s) to suspend state with `Control + z`.
+Than you can put it in background `bg` if needed.
+You can use that shell for inspection other things.
+When you are finished, you can switch back to vim, or rails s, with foreground `fg`

 GIT
 ===